 Directions: Travel north on State Highway 1 from Kaitaia.
 When you almost get to Te Kao, turn left onto Taylors Road, continue onto No 3 Arterial Road, turn right onto Forestry Road then turn left onto Oromanga Road and to the beach.
 We wouldn’t recommend driving along 90 Mile Beach.

 This is a hugely popular Auckland surf spot, especially in summer.
 There is a surf school and board hire nearby.
 On huge swell days, Muriwai is best left to the experienced.
 The location also has a nearby gannet colony well worth checking out.
 Plus, as you can see from the picture below, it’s great for atmospheric sunsets.

 Directions: From Auckland city, take the North Western Motorway (State Highway 16) through Kumeu.
 At Waimauku turn left onto Muriwai Road.
 Follow the signs from there!

 9. Te Arai Point

 Another Auckland delight, this time on the east coast.
 Te Arai is a spot more known among locals.
 It is one of the best east coast Auckland surf beaches, so is well worth a visit.
-Check out this Te Arai surf school for lessons.
+Check out Aotearoa Surf School for lessons – more info on Viator and Tripadvisor.